 Through a generous donation from Nuvo Instrumental LLC, I am able to provide students with a NuvoJ curved headjoint flute for the class.
+There is a small one-time non-refundable maintenance fee of $25.00.
 You also have the option of purchasing or renting a curved-headjoint flute.
 A variety of curved-headjoint flutes are available to purchase or rent at Ted Brown Music and Music & Arts for around $27-$33 a month.

 A basic keyboard is recommended for home practice; However, piano activities can be completed in the private lesson session.

 Students will also need to purchase the following materials:

 In addition to the flute, book, and Pneumo Pro wind director, I recommend the following supplies:

 Tuner or Tuner app

 Small mirror to put on the music stand

 New!
 Classes Now Include Basic Keyboard Skills!